Parametrized complexity of relations between multidimensional subshifts: The equality problem

-In particular $X=Y$ if and only if $Z_1=\emptyset$ and $Z_2\ne\emptyset$. \end{proof} The next result provides a sufficient condition for the equality problem to be $D(\Sigma_1^0)$-complete. \begin{theorem} Let $Y$ be a nonempty SFT with computable language.
-Then $X=Y$ for effective inputs is $D(\Sigma^0_1)$-complete. \end{theorem} \begin{proof} The lower bound follows from \Cref{complexity-equality-problem}, so we only need to prove the upper bound.
-Since $Y$ is an SFT, the problem $X \subseteq Y$ is $\Sigma^0_1$ by \Cref{upper-bound-inclusion}.
+In particular $X=Y$ if and only if $Z_1=\emptyset$ and $Z_2\ne\emptyset$. \end{proof} The next result provides a sufficient condition for the equality problem to be $D(\Sigma_1^0)$-complete. \begin{proposition} Let $Y$ be a nonempty SFT with computable language.
+Then $X=Y$ for effective inputs is $D(\Sigma^0_1)$-complete. \end{proposition} \begin{proof} The lower bound follows from Theorem \ref{complexity-equality-problem}, so we only need to prove the upper bound.
+Since $Y$ is an SFT, the problem $X \subseteq Y$ is $\Sigma^0_1$ by Lemma \ref{upper-bound-inclusion}.
 Since $\Le(Y)$ is computable, $\Le(Y) \subseteq \Le(X)$ is a $\Pi^0_1$ problem.
 We conclude that $X=Y$ is $D(\Sigma^0_1)$. \end{proof}